TaoStarlit/English/book/essentialWords.md

 ### Listening:  good chunk and collocation
 1. increasing + adj. : Train travel because increasing common in the mid- to late- 19 century, despite the difficulties involved with this mode of travel.
 1. other available means of + noun. : In many ways, trains were more efficient than other available means of transportation, but there were still drawbacks.
-1. state+reason detail: Travel at night is tricky, for example, because trains lacked effective methods of illumination.
+1. state + reason detail: Travel at night is tricky, for example, because trains lacked effective methods of illumination.
 1. Rides on early trains were often rough because xx, although this improved over time and riding the train became more comfortable.
 1. introduce a phrase or clause **contrasting** with what has already been mentioned: despite, but and although (+phrase +both +clause):  above  +  difficulties involved with;  there were still drawback; this improved over time.
 1. be a reason why; be frequently vulnerable: xxx, and this was one reason why trains were frequently vulnerable to delays.